Policy and Practice Research Lab

-The Initiative on International Economic Integration examines issues surrounding United States free trade agreements (FTAs), with the goal of developing a framework and process for influencing trade policy and restoring trade liberalization through new agreements.
+The Initiative on International Economic Integration examines issues surrounding the economic integration agreements (EIAs) – such as free trade agreements – of the United States and other countries, with the goal of developing a framework and process for influencing trade and foreign direct investment policies.

 Oct.
 25, 2019: Bergstrand Shares Research in South Africa

 July 28, 2019: Market Business News: Elimination of NAFTA would hurt Canada the most, new study finds

 Nov.
 29, 2018: USMCA Has Important Predecessor: NAFTA, Professor Says